r-lib/lintr/README.md

   with a single constant.

 ### References ###
-Most of the default linters are based on [Hadley Wickham's R Style Guide](http://r-pkgs.had.co.nz/style.html).
+Most of the default linters are based on [Hadley Wickham's The tidyverse style guide](https://style.tidyverse.org/).

 ## Project Configuration ##